Skip to main content

 • Curriculum: It is essential to evaluate the program's course content, ensuring that the curriculum, skills, and programming languages taught align with your desired career trajectory.

-• Alumni Network: Bootcamps boasting a successful rate of graduates and hiring outcomes may offer valuable connections through alumni who can provide support and guidance for aspiring students seeking entry into the industry.
+• Alumni Network: Bootcamps with a successful rate of graduates and hiring outcomes may offer valuable connections through alumni who can provide support and guidance for aspiring students seeking entry into the industry.

-During your research on coding bootcamps in Dallas, it's prudent to consider each of these factors to pinpoint the best fit.
-Tailoring your choice to match your goals is vital for a successful learning experience.
+During your research on coding bootcamps in Dallas, it's important to consider each of these factors to pinpoint the best fit for you.
+Tailoring your choice to match your career goals is vital for a successful learning experience.

 Fullstack Academy Coding Bootcamps

-Whether you're embarking on a career change or enhancing your existing tech skills, Fullstack Academy coding bootcamps are designed to support you in achieving your objectives.
+Whether you're making a career change or enhancing your existing tech skills, Fullstack Academy coding bootcamps are designed to support you in achieving your objectives.

-Fullstack Academy’s flagship program, the Full-Time Software Engineering Immersive, is a rigorous, 16-week career accelerator for students of all starting skill levels.
-Students are exposed to the latest JavaScript-based software development technologies through a comprehensive curriculum and project-based approach.
+Fullstack Academy’s flagship program, the Full-Time Software Engineering Bootcamp is a rigorous, 13-week career accelerator for students of all starting skill levels.
+Students are exposed to the latest JavaScript-based software development technologies, plus generative AI applications in coding, through a comprehensive curriculum and project-based approach.

-The Part-Time Software Engineering Immersive is designed for individuals of all skill levels who need to balance everyday life commitments with career development.
-It offers the same rigorous curriculum as the full-time bootcamp, spread out over 28 weeks.
+The Part-Time Software Engineering Bootcamp is designed for individuals of all skill levels who need to balance everyday life commitments with career development.
+It offers the same rigorous curriculum as the full-time bootcamp, spread out over 22 weeks.

 Coding Bootcamp Curriculum

-All Fullstack Academy coding bootcamps cover the same core, JavaScript-based curriculum and are designed to support all starting skill levels.
+All Fullstack Academy coding bootcamps cover the same core, JavaScript and Generative AI integrated curriculum, and are designed to support all starting skill levels.
 The projects and prototypes completed throughout bootcamp come together to form a comprehensive coding portfolio and GitHub profile.

 What You'll Learn